What is an Information Security Management System (ISMS)?

 As part of information security management, a business may implement an information security management system and other best practices found in the ISO 27001 standard.

-How can you improve information security in an organisation?
+How can you improve information security in an organization?

 • Train your employees on InfoSec best practices